dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-At the moment I am a bit stuggling with the loop animation.
-I tried to use globaFrameCount to impliment my animation and I currently have no luck with it so I just put simple grid for now.
+I completed the basic part of the overal animation and now I'm going to impliment the animation detail.
+Currently, I have some idea I want to change from my first initial sketch and I believe it will look better for the final product.